Vectorworks/developer-scripting/Function Reference/Functions/OffsetHandle.md

 * Polyline holes are ignored
 * Undo fails on this action: you should consider carefully if using this routine

 ; VW 2011, 2012, 2013: the handle ''h'' doesn't set.
-Use [[VS:LObject| LObject]] to fetch the handle.
+Use [ LObject](LObject.md) to fetch the handle.
 This is dangerous, if the routine fails, LObject will be something else: store LObject before running the script and afterwards, then compare.
 If they are different the routine succeeded.
 ; VW 2014: the handle will set as expected, undo still fails

 ## Examples